pmean/build-website/text/05/SingleObservation.md

 It turns out, though, that SPSS will allow you to run an analysis for this case.
 I had to check it to be sure, so I made up some data where the first group had a single value (100) and the second group had three values (25, 40, and 55).
-Here\'s what the t-test output looks like in SPSS.
+Here's what the t-test output looks like in SPSS.
 Notice that I had to split the second table in SPSS into three pieces so it would fit on this web page.